• Skip to primary navigation

 –> This list of Baked Goods to Make Ahead and Freeze is good in every season.

 A stovetop doesn’t typically heat up the kitchen in the same way that an oven might.
 There are plenty of recipes that just use the stovetop for pulling together the ingredients that need to cook.
-Consider traditional rice cereal treats as well as Scotcharoo Bars and Coconut Millet Snack Bars.
+Consider traditional cereal treats as well as Scotcharoo Bars and Coconut Millet Snack Bars.

 The crust for Nanna’s Toffee Dream comes together in a skillet.
 Crepes are a fun and delicious treat that can be sweet or savory — and an opportunity to try out buckwheat flour for truly authentic French fare.